hugoocoto/hugoocoto/README.md

 ## About

- *Informatics Engineering at USC, Spain*
+ *Informatics Engineering Student at USC, Spain*

 - Recreational programmer
 - Low level lover
+- Smart, funny and handsome (I'm the guy at the picture)
 - wanting to learn js to trashtalk about it
 - sofa + laptop user